Certified Clinical Hemodialysis Technician® (CCHT®)

 - Applications for renewal of your CCHT by continuing education must be postmarked by the last day of the month in which your certification expires to avoid a late fee.

-- Applicant must have acquired 30 contact hours of approved continuing education in the previous three (3) years.
+- Applicant must have acquired 30 contact hours of approved continuing education during their current 3-year certification period.
 A minimum of ten (10) contact hours must be nephrology specific.
 Continuing education must be from the following sources:

 - Nursing continuing education programs

 - Independent study programs offering nursing contact hours

 - Includes all course work in academic programs leading to a baccalaureate degree in nursing.
 It is not necessary that the course content be nephrology nursing concepts.
 This option may be used for only one recertification period.